The Coalition (company): History

 Microsoft established the company as Zipline Studios in February 2010.
 The following year, Zipline released the Facebook game Relic Rescue and was renamed Microsoft Game Studios Vancouver.
 In February 2012, the studio released the flight simulator Microsoft Flight to mixed reviews.

-Citing a need to realign the company's long-term goals and development plans, Microsoft cancelled the game's development in July.
+Citing a need to realign the company's long-term goals and development plans, Microsoft ended continued development of Microsoft Flight in July 2012.
 This decision coincided with the cancellation of Project Columbia, an unannounced Kinect shooter game, and the layoff of all 35 employees.
-In November, Microsoft Game Studios Vancouver was rebranded as Black Tusk Studios and tasked with developing a major franchise for Microsoft Studios, comparable to their Halo franchise.
+In November, Microsoft Game Studios Vancouver was rebranded as Black Tusk Studios and tasked with developing a major franchise for Microsoft Studios, comparable to its Halo franchise.

-In 2014, Microsoft acquired the rights to the franchise Gears of War from Epic Games and commissioned Black Tusk Studios to develop future games in the series.
+In 2014, Microsoft acquired the rights to the franchise Gears of War from Epic Games and the developers in-development game was canceled in favor of developing a new title in the franchise.
 Rod Fergusson, who had been the producer of the franchise at Epic, became the head of the studio.
 Black Tusk was renamed The Coalition—a reference to an entity within the Gears of War franchise, the Coalition of Ordered Governments—in June 2015.
 Two months later, the studio released Gears of War: Ultimate Edition, a remaster of the original Gears of War (2006), which was generally well-received by critics.

 Shortly before the release of Ultimate Edition, The Coalition announced Gears of War 4.
 Released in 2016, the game received favorable reviews and was nominated for best action game of the year at both the D.I.C.E.
 Awards and The Game Awards.
 The Coalition then collaborated with Mediatonic to develop the real-time strategy Gears Pop!, released in August 2019 to mixed reviews.
 The following month, the studio released Gears 5.
 The game was met with positive reviews and received several award nominations, (Note: Attributed to multiple references:) including Xbox Game of the Year at the Golden Joystick Awards, which it won.